 T(x) is shorthand for the Chi-square difference.
 It is the metric used to assess differences in samples that have been binned using Probability Binning.

 T(X) is a statistic which provides an indication of the probability with which two distributions are different and also provides a metric by which multiple distributions can be ranked.
-The higher the value of T(X), the less like the control sample the test sample is.
+T(x) is calculated by creating bins of uneven widths on an intensity scale so that an equal number of events are placed in each bin for some reference or control sample.
+The same binning is then applied to subsequent test samples, and the difference in event per bin in compared.
+For the reference sample the T(x) value is 0 as the bins were set up to have an equal number of events per bin.
+For test samples, higher values of T(X) demonstrate greater variability between events per bin, and thus less similarity to the reference or control sample.
 T(X) does not depend on the shape of the distribution (i.e., it is nonparametric with regard to the distribution of events).

 Establishing the Baseline T(X):